What is HTTPS?

 Why is HTTPS/SSL important for ad earnings?

-Recently, there have been some changes within the ad industry and loading your site over HTTP can affect the quality of ads that your readers see, and how your ads perform.
+There have been some recent changes within the ad industry, and loading your site over HTTP can affect the quality of ads that your readers see and how your ads perform.

 HTTPS is important to keep your ads earning well.